Raymond Baxter, Ph.D.

 Previously he headed the San Francisco Department of Public Health, the New York City Health and Hospitals Corporation, and The Lewin Group, a noted health policy firm.

 Dr. Baxter holds a doctorate from the Woodrow Wilson School of Public and International Affairs, Princeton University.

-In 2001 the University of California, Berkeley School of Public Health honored him as a Public Health Hero for his service in the AIDS epidemic in San Francisco.
+In 2001 the UC Berkeley School of Public Health honored him as a Public Health Hero for his service in the AIDS epidemic in San Francisco.
 In 2006 he received the CDC Foundation Hero Award for addressing the health consequences of Hurricane Katrina in the Gulf Coast.
 In 2016, the San Francisco Business Times recognized Dr. Baxter with its first Legacy Award for Corporate Philanthropy, and he received the California Primary Care Association Hero Award for his commitment to underserved communities.

 Dr. Baxter is married to The Honorable Aida Alvarez, the noted journalist, public servant and business leader.